Frequently Asked Questions

 3. What do I do if I have an Urgent message and need to speak to someone right away?

 If it is a life threatening emergency please dial 911.
 Should you need to speak to someone during regular business hours about an urgent concern please call the office and notify the front desk.
 They may transfer you over to leave a detailed message for the medical assistant, but all messages are checked routinely and frequently throughout the day.
 We will also be checking messages sent via the patient portal which is a direct form of contact to the provider.
 We will try to get in contact with you as efficiently and promptly as possible as Dr. Motyka may require you to come in for a visit.
 If you have a concern that is after business hours please call the office to get in touch with the on call provider.
 We post the number for the Doctor on call on our phone message daily.
 This service is for direct access for the patient to a provider and is not a nurse triage phone line.
 We do not provide RX refills after hours.
 Please call the given number to reach the doctor on call.
 If you have to leave a message, the doctor should call you back within 30 minutes.
 If you do not receive a prompt call back, please call again.
 It is our goal to have the physician return your call directly in 30 minutes.
 Please do not use the on call line for non urgent issues or refill requests.

 4. Should I have my labs drawn at your office or at Lab Corp?
 Will my labs be covered?

-If your insurance carrier is BCBS they have recently made changes to their covered services and drawing your blood is no longer a covered service at our office.
+If your insurance carrier is BCBS or Cigna, they have made changes to their covered services and drawing your blood is no longer a covered service at our office.
 You may opt to have it drawn at LabCorp where the service is covered.
 Please be advised that for all insurance carriers the blood being drawn is a separate charge from the tests that are being ordered.
 These tests will vary in price depending on you coverage and benefits.
 Please check with you insurance carrier to see which routine screenings are covered.
 This will help you determine the cost of your labs and blood work.

 5. Urgent appointments